-Charles City, created in 1634, is one of the eight oldest counties in the state.
-It was named after the King at the time, Charles I.
+Charles City, created in 1634, is one of the eight original counties in the state.
+It was named after the King of England at the time, Charles I.

 The original title to the primary settlement planted by Sir Thomas Dale in this area in 1613 was Bermuda City.
 This plantation had the potential to outstrip Jamestown as settlement moved up the James River, but the later governors' support for Jamestown and the "massacre" of 1622 shifted the center of settlement back on the lower river.